-Once the call for proposals has closed, the evaluation process takes two months, including the evaluation by DMC.
+Once the call for proposals has closed, the evaluation process takes several months, including the evaluation by DMC.

 At the end of the process, applicants receive a letter of acceptance or rejection from the Canadian Museum of History (CMH).
 The CMH then enters into an agreement with each organization receiving an investment which describes the requirements and responsibilities of the project.

-Feedback will be provided to unsuccessful applicants upon written request only, provided that the request is received by the CMH within 10 days of the receipt of the letter of regret.
-Feedback will be provided by telephone.
+A debriefing will be provided to unsuccessful applicants upon written request only, provided that the request is received by the CMH within 10 days of the receipt of the letter of regret.
+Feedback will be provided by telephone or videoconference.
 No written summary of the feedback and evaluation scores will be provided.